The Miscarriage of Justice Review Commission Act (David and Joyce Milgaard’s Law)

 - Criminal Conviction Review

 Currently, the federal Minister of Justice has the authority to review convictions and order a new trial or appeal where there is a reasonable basis to conclude that a miscarriage of justice likely occurred.
-The proposed changes will replace the existing ministerial review process with a new commission-led process.
+Reforms just adopted by Parliament will replace the existing ministerial review process with a new commission-led process.
+Under this new system, the new commission, once established, will have the authority to review miscarriage of justice applications.

-The current Part XXI.1 of the Criminal Code will be completely reformed and a new Part XXI.2 will be added to create the new independent commission to administer the miscarriage of justice review process.
+The current Part XXI.1 of the Criminal Code has been completely reformed and a new Part XXI.2 has been added to create a new independent commission to administer the miscarriage of justice review process.

-The bill is named after David and Joyce Milgaard.
-David Milgaard was wrongfully convicted of a crime he did not commit and spent 23 years in prison before being released in 1992 and finally exonerated in 1997.
+The law is named after David and Joyce Milgaard.
+David Milgaard was wrongly convicted of a crime he did not commit and spent 23 years in prison before being released in 1992 and finally exonerated in 1997.
 Joyce Milgaard, his mother, spent decades advocating for her son’s release and compensation for the injustices he faced.
 Mr. Milgaard’s experience revealed the flaws that can exist in our justice system.
-Joyce and David Milgaard were forceful advocates for the wrongfully convicted.
+Joyce and David Milgaard were forceful advocates for the wrongly convicted.
 They called for changes to be made to Canada’s wrongful conviction review process, including the establishment of an independent commission.

-The new commission would have the mandate to review, investigate, and decide which cases should be returned to the justice system due to a potential miscarriage of justice.
-The commission will be established under the Criminal Code, in a new Part XXI.2.
+The Criminal Conviction Review Group (CCRG) will continue to review applications from potentially wrongly convicted people until an independent commission begins operating.
+The new commission will have the mandate to review, investigate, and decide which cases should be returned to the justice system due to a potential miscarriage of justice.
+The commission will be established under the Criminal Code.
 It will be an independent, stand-alone entity outside the Department of Justice.
+Further information on the timeline for establishing the commission will be made available as soon as possible.

-As an investigative body, the commission will be granted the same powers of investigation the Minister of Justice currently has and the same powers as a commission of inquiry.
-These include the power to require witnesses to testify under oath, and the power to compel the production of information and evidence, for example from law enforcement.
+As an investigative body, the commission will be granted the same powers of investigation the Minister of Justice currently has and the same powers as a public inquiry.
+These include the power to require witnesses to testify under oath, and the power to compel the production of information and evidence.

 The commission will not be an alternative to the courts.
-Appeals will continue to be heard on the grounds of a miscarriage of justice and applicants would first need to appeal their conviction before requesting a review by the commission.
+Appeals will continue to be heard on the grounds of a miscarriage of justice and as a general rule, applicants would first need to appeal their conviction before requesting a review by the commission.

-Unlike the current process where the Minister of Justice decides whether a miscarriage of justice likely occurred, the commission would decide whether a miscarriage of justice may have occurred and whether it is in the interest of justice to direct a new trial or refer the case back to the Court of Appeal.
-This would include considering the specific personal factors of the applicant as well as the distinct challenges that applicants who belong to certain populations face in obtaining a remedy for a miscarriage of justice, with particular attention to the circumstances of Indigenous and Black applicants.
+Unlike the current process where the Minister of Justice decides whether a miscarriage of justice likely occurred, the commission will decide whether a miscarriage of justice may have occurred and whether it is in the interest of justice to direct a new trial or refer the case back to the Court of Appeal.
+This will include considering the specific personal factors of the applicant as well as the distinct challenges that applicants who belong to certain populations face in obtaining a remedy for a miscarriage of justice, with particular attention to the circumstances of Indigenous or Black applicants.

 The commission will be authorized by statute and have funding for the following programs and supports:

-- General public legal education and outreach to potential applicants about the commission’s role and the application process.
+- General public legal education about miscarriages of justice and outreach to potential applicants about the commission’s role and the application process.

 - Translation and interpretation services in the language of the applicant when needed.
 The Official Languages Act would otherwise apply.